 Finally, check your local bike shop.
 Some shops offer try-before-you-buy demo programs.
-Typically they charge for the privilege, but allow you to deduct the payment from the price of a new saddle.
-Just be prepared to suffer through a couple misses before you find a hit that you like.
+Typically they charge for the privilege but allow you to deduct the payment from the price of a new saddle.
+Just be prepared to suffer through a couple of misses before you find a hit that you like.
 That’s just how life works in the mountain bike saddle world.

 Understanding Saddle Design

 Basically there are two approaches to saddle design: flared or dropped wings.
-Flared spreads out the surface area to provide additional sit platform, while dropped minimizes it in favor of a narrower profile.
+Flared spreads out the surface area to provide an additional sit platform, while dropped minimizes it in favor of a narrower profile.
 Which one is better for you depends on how each feels when you sit on it.

-You also need to figure out how much cushion you like.
+You also need to figure out how much cushion you prefer.
 Whether too soft or too hard, the feedback to watch for is numbness in the nether region.
 The right saddle enables long rides (at least an hour) without pain or numbness.

 You’ll need to decide whether you want a saddle with a center cutout, which is a channel dividing the saddle lengthwise.
 The idea is to relieve pressure on the perineum, otherwise known as the “taint.”
 Because it ain’t… well, you know.
 Some people are sensitive there, others not so much.
 Again, you’ll know pretty quick if the saddle isn’t working.

-Also consider reinforcement of the side edges.
+Also, consider reinforcement of the side edges.
 This part of the bike saddle takes the most abuse in the event of a crash.
 Most saddles offer some sort of protection or beefed up fabric such as Kevlar.
 But fabric can sometimes drag on shorts momentarily, so some manufacturers have gone to slick sides.
 And the reality is that when you crash hard enough to noticeably damage the wings, your whole saddle may be trashed, too.
 For this reason, mountain bike saddle life isn’t the greatest no matter how burly the construction.

 Then there’s rail material choice, which affects saddle weight.
-Carbon rails are the lightest, with titanium, vanadium and aluminum close behind.
+Carbon rails are the lightest, with titanium, vanadium, and aluminum close behind.
 Steel rails are heaviest, but also can lower saddle price significantly.
 Metal rails also can mean a harsher ride, whereas carbon soaks up trail chatter better.